alancapellao/facebook/README.md

 # Facebook

+Facebook is a project inspired by the login and registration screens of Facebook's own desktop application.
+User can register and login.
+Records are stored in a local database.

-Login and registration screen Facebook developed with Java Swing and MySQL.
+Developed with Java and MySQL.

 <h3>Login</h3>